Written By

 Latest Updates on the Enfamil Baby Formula Lawsuit

-Parents of babies who developed NEC after ingesting dairy-based Enfamil are suing manufacturer Mead Johnson.
-The suits allege the companies didn’t warn consumers about the risk of necrotizing enterocolitis associated with cow’s milk-based infant formulas.
+Parents of babies who developed necrotizing enterocolitis (NEC) after ingesting dairy-based Enfamil are suing manufacturer Mead Johnson.
+The suits allege the company didn’t warn consumers about the risk of NEC associated with cow’s milk-based infant formulas.

 • May 2023: The number of pending cases reaches 166.